rachelwiltshire/bash-scripts/README.md

 **1) trimmomatic.sh**

-- Removes Illumina sequencing and other adapters and trims poor quality reads
+- Removes Illumina sequencing, and other, adapters and trims poor quality reads

 **2) bwa.sh**

-- Aligns reads to reference genome and generates the .sam file required for variant calling
+- Aligns reads to the reference genome and generates the .sam file required for variant calling

-## Understanding variant information in a .vcf
+## Understanding variant information in a .vcf file

 - **col9 FORMAT > GT:AD:GQ:PL**